catc0de1/github-portfolio-template/README.md

    You can add your portfolio data in two ways:

    - By editing the local `./data/projects.json` file, or
-   - By providing an API endpoint that returns JSON from your GitHub repository’s root directory `./portfolio/index.json`.
+   - By providing an API endpoint that returns JSON from your GitHub repository’s root directory `./portfolio/index.json` (*coming soon*).

    Both formats share the same JSON structure and you can use either or both methods.